 - Cost Avoidance – eliminating the need for hardware refresh programs and constant maintenance programs

 - Operational Resilience – increases resilience and thereby reduces organization’s risk profile

 - Business Agility – react to market conditions more quickly

 Cloud Stages of Adoption

-- In the project phase, execute projects to get familiar and experience benefits from the cloud.
+- In the project phase, execute projects to get familiar with and experience benefits from the cloud.

 - After experiencing the benefits of cloud, build the foundation to scale the cloud adoption.